fporrmann/CLAP/README.md

     /delete-property/ interrupt-parent;
 };
 ```
-4. Build PetaLinux, e.g., using `petalinux-build` or if the project has already been build and only changes to the device tree have been made using `petalinux-build -c kernel`
+4. Build PetaLinux, e.g., using `petalinux-build` or if the project has already been built and only changes to the device tree have been made using `petalinux-build -c kernel`

 ### Allow users to access the UIO devices